The Options-to-Income Guidebook

-Warren Buffett used naked options income strategies.
-Buffett sold overvalued options and collected robust premiums for the right to buy the stocks he wanted at a price he was willing to pay for them.
+Buffett used naked options income strategies.
+He sold overvalued options and collected robust premiums for the right to buy the stocks he wanted at a price he was willing to pay for.

-- Determines in advance what price will allow you to buy the stock at an attractive valuation.
+- Determine in advance what price will allow you to buy the stock at an attractive valuation.

-- Sell a put at that strike price and collects premium.
+- Sell a put at that strike price and collect the premium.

 - If the price of the stock gets to your target purchase level, purchase the shares.
 If the price of the stock rises and never gets to your target level, take the option premiums.